rpm-software-management/dnf/doc/command_ref.rst

     This option can be used multiple times.

 - The repository label is specified by ``<repo>``.
-- The path or url to the repository is specified by ``<path/url>`` and it is the same path as in a baseurl.
+- The path or url to the repository is specified by ``<path/url>``.
+  It is the same path as a baseurl and can be also enriched by the :ref:`repo variables <repo-variables-label>`.
 - The configuration for the repository can be adjusted using \-\
   :ref:`-setopt <setopt_option-label>`\=<repo>.<option>=<value>\.
 - If you want to view only packages from this repository, combine this